KTH-IV1351/proj-task-3/README.md

 As an alternative to the steps above, use the script `empdb-from-pg_dump.sql` which creates the empty database, the schema, and also inserts data.
 This script has been generated with `pg_dump`, and when executed will create a database with exactly the same state as when the script was generated.

+## The queries listed in `tips and tricks for project task 3`

+The file `queries.sql` contains all queries listed in the document `tips and tricks for project task 3`.